 In recent years, statistics have shown that an increasing number of Americans are considering moving abroad.
-Fortunately, there are many options to choose from, and some of the best countries to move to from the USA offer various benefits, such as a low cost of living, tax benefits, many paths to residency and citizenship, and more.
+Fortunately, there are many options to choose from, especially in affordable countries.
+Some of these countries offer benefits like low living expenses and affordable housing costs, along with tax advantages and many paths to residency and citizenship.

 Why do Americans move abroad?